2012 0003 0024

 and then loop over this file, line-by-line:

-while read line ; do ./create-qr-code.sh $line ; done < list.text
+while read line ; do ./create-qr-code.sh $line ; done < list.textwhich conveniently gives us google.eps, amazon.eps, and

-files for their respective URL
+reddit.eps files for their respective URLs.

-If there is uncertainty that your URL
+If there is uncertainty that your URLs are good (i.e. don’t kick back

-s), then you can augment the above script with this nice curl
+404s), then you can augment the above script with this nice curl

 snippet (courtesy of this post on SO):